 We believe in cherishing things and passing them on, creating layers of meaning over time.
 We don’t believe in seasonal throwaway design but in creating jewellery that will last and be loved for years.
-So, we make well-crafted jewellery that lasts and use recycled metals wherever we can – even the cut offs and metal dust from our workshop is recycled.
+So, we make well-crafted jewellery that lasts and use recycled metals across all of our collections – even the cut offs and metal dust from our workshop is recycled.

 We loathe disposable mass consumption without meaning or value.
 We buy less but buy well.
 Our runs are limited.
-We make to order, to avoid any waste.
+We make to order, and pre-order to avoid wasteful practices.

 Our in-house team refit or resize so that no gift is left unworn.

-In 2019 we started working with a (almost) 100% recycling company (bar bubble wrap) for our waste disposal.
+In 2019 we started working with an as close to 100% recycling company as we could find (bar bubble wrap - the demon amongst us and should be avoided due to its un-recyclable nature) for our waste disposal.